Anchorsify/Anchorsify.github.io/_pages/u_Creation.md

 All your movement is reduced by 10%.
 This applies to your normal movement speed based on AGI, jutsu which allow you to travel (such as Vaulting Leap or Exploding Water Shockwave), and even knockback effects from your enemies.

-##### Surgeon
-You are a master of the biological machine, viewing the body as a complex map of pressure points, arteries, and vital nodes.
-Your deep understanding of anatomy allows you to mend shattered bone with the same ease that you dismantle an opponent’s nervous system.
-While your hands are capable of miraculous restoration, there is an unsettling detachment in your eyes.

-Your attacks count as doing 20% more damage for the purposes of wounds.
-You can make Called Shots at no penalty for all non-area of effect attacks.
-When you make a Called Shot, you may declare a "maximum" wound severity you will inflict, including "none."
-If you would wound the target beyond that, that wound is reduced by 1 category.
-Wounds that reduced by this effect use their original wounding tier for purposes of breaking Genjutsu.

-You begin with 5 Ranks in the Medicine Skill, and gain another Rank in that skill every 200xp, subject to the normal limits.

-Your clinical focus is not without its faults: You take a -1 on all Defensive rolls.

 ##### Large
 You are more muscular, taller, wider, or otherwise... bigger, than other people.
 Perhaps you're broad-shouldered and muscular but within the realm of plausibility, or maybe you're a seven foot tall brute; ninja can be downright abnormal.
 All of your Taijutsu gain (STR/25) extra dice (including basic attacks, and weapons!), to a maximum of double their normal dice, and have +1 Range.
 You have a +3 bonus to grapple rolls using your PDB.
 In addition to hitting hard, you're tough to take down: you add RES to your maximum Vitality and maximum HP, on top of their normal values.
 Finally, you have a +2 bonus to Stamina rolls.